What is Value-Based Care (VBC): Advantages, Challenges, and Implementation

 What is Value-Based Care (VBC)?

-Let’s take an example, John visits his physician multiple times for a persistent headache issue.
-His insurance claim summary shows that the provider was reimbursed for every service provided during each visit.
 On the contrary, Peter, John’s friend, visits a different provider.
-But his claims show that the provider was reimbursed on a one-time lump sum basis, based on how well provider managed his condition on quality metrics.
+However, his claims show that the provider was reimbursed on a one-time lump sum basis, based on how well the provider managed his condition on quality metrics.

 In John's scenario, the provider delivered volume (of services) with little or no strings attached to quality.
 But Peter's provider aimed to deliver value with the best care possible to meet quality metrics and this helped Peter get improved and proper care.
+The introduction of the Affordable Care Act in 2010, has made provider organizations focus and shift from volume to value.

 Today's State of Value-Based Care